Kananaskis Trail Guide, Vol. 1

 After hiking up Exshaw Creek for 3.5 km, we headed up the ridge.
 It was steep but animal trails assisted our ascent.
-Once on the ridge we followed it to the end, taking in its many ups and downs.
-Along the way we passed peaks we had already climbed: Gap Peak and Mount Fable on our left (west) and Doorjamb and Loder Peak on our right (east).
+The grade eased once we reached the ridge.
+We followed it to the end, taking in its many ups and downs.
+Along the way we passed peaks we had already climbed: Doorjamb and Loder Peak east, Gap Peak and Mount Fable west.
 Mount Fable is especially prominent: the summit looks rather like a shark fin.

 I also studied peaks I hadn't seen before.
 Morrowmount caught my eye and two weeks later we returned to ascend it.

-The first section of ridge is easy, albeit uninteresting.
+The first section of ridge was easy and mostly featureless

-Panorama view from the top.
+Panorama from the top.
 Morrowmount is the high, gray peak above red scree.

 82 O/3 Canmore